Opentrons/opentrons/api/docs/v2/tutorial.rst

 Everything else in the protocol file is required.
 Next, you’ll specify the version of the API you’re using.
 Then comes the core of the protocol: defining a single ``run()`` function that provides the locations of your labware, states which kind of pipettes you’ll use, and finally issues the commands that the robot will perform.

 For this tutorial, you’ll write very little Python outside of the ``run()`` function.
-But for more complex applications it’s worth remembering that your protocol file *is* a Python script, so any Python code that can run on the OT-2 can be a part of a protocol.
+But for more complex applications it’s worth remembering that your protocol file *is* a Python script, so any Python code that can run on your robot can be a part of a protocol.

 Metadata
 ^^^^^^^^

 Every protocol needs to have a metadata dictionary with information about the protocol.
 At minimum, you need to specify what :ref:`version <version-table>` of the API the protocol requires.
-The `scripts <https://github.com/Opentrons/opentrons/blob/edge/api/docs/v2/example_protocols/>`_ for this tutorial were validated against API version 2.13, so specify:
+The `scripts <https://github.com/Opentrons/opentrons/blob/edge/api/docs/v2/example_protocols/>`_ for this tutorial were validated against API version 2.15, so specify:

 .. code-block:: python

-    metadata = {'apiLevel': '2.13'}
+    metadata = {'apiLevel': '2.15'}

 You can include any other information you like in the metadata dictionary.
 The fields ``protocolName``, ``description``, and ``author`` are all displayed in the Opentrons App, so it’s a good idea to expand the dictionary to include them: